Outpatient Substance Abuse Treatment: FAQ

 Can you explain the difference between an intensive outpatient program and a standard outpatient program?

-An intensive outpatient treatment program is, as it sounds, often more intense in terms of its treatment offerings as compared to a standard program.
+An intensive outpatient program (IOP) is, as it sounds, often more intense in terms of its treatment offerings as compared to a standard program.
 An intensive outpatient treatment program will often offer access to a wider range of therapeutic options, require clients to maintain a higher level of daily therapeutic commitment for longer, and demand more frequent demonstration of continued sobriety through required drug tests than a standard outpatient program.

 Additionally, an intensive outpatient treatment program will often provide a measured step-down approach.
 For example, an intensive outpatient treatment program may require new clients to attend six hours of therapies and treatments five days a week for four months, then go to four-day per week with five hours of treatment per day for three months, then step down to two or three days per week with four hours of treatment until finally the client is only attending alumni meetings and/ or support groups at the outpatient program and offered ongoing aftercare support.